da21510/avl.github.io/engineering/engineering.md

 All engineering tasks and features originate from a JIRA issues ticket.
 The ticket will describe the features list, deliverables, story points, priority, and relevant manager.
 JIRA is the **primary software project management tool** used to manage software at our firm.

+## 1-Week Sprints

+Engineering JIRA issues are grouped into 1-week sprints.
+Each engineer, remote or otherwise, is responsible for completing all JIRA tasks in the sprint.
+Within each sprint, JIRA tasks are ranked by:
+- High Priority
+- Medium Priority
+- Low Priority

 <br>
 <br>